WerhnerVonData/ai-katie/README.rst

 Setup
 =====
-To setup to library you need at least Python 3.6 and pip installed.
+To setup to library you need at least Python 3.8 and pip installed.

+Also as the package uses PyTorch I strongly suggest to install the PyTorch in the distribution of your choice from: https://pytorch.org/get-started/locally/ before installing the library.

+When all dependencies are installed you can install the library by:

     $ pip install ai-katie

-To build it directly from the code:

-    $ pip install -r requirements.txt
-    $ pip install .
-    $ pytest

 License
 -------